-The Sciencebase science RSS (really simple syndication) newsfeed helps you keep up to date with news in chemistry, life sciences, materials, medicine, nanotechnology, and physics as featured in webzines and blogs to which freelance science writer David Bradley contributes.
+The Sciencebase science RSS (really simple syndication) newsfeed helps you keep up to date with news in chemistry, life sciences, materials, medicine, nanotechnology, and physics as featured in webzines and blogs to which freelance science journalist David Bradley contributes.
 You subscribe (FREE) or aggregate the newsfeed (which is just a simple XML file*)and it delivers the headlines straight to your newsreader without you having to check back with the site to find out what's new.
 Your newsreader might be a standalone program like Amphetadesk, your My Yahoo page, the active bookmarks system in Firefox, or a news and blogs account you can create for Thunderbird.
-Just click an orange RSS icon to subscribe for free now.

 How do I read an RSS feed?